ashrafutuyubahe/Mqtt_Remote_Scheduler/README.md

-# MQTT Remote Scheduler 🕒 🔌
+IntelliLight Scheduler 🕒💡

-A web-based MQTT scheduling system that controls an Arduino relay based on user-defined schedules through a modern web interface.
+A modern web-powered system for scheduling and remotely managing an Arduino-controlled relay using MQTT and WebSocket technology.

-## Project Overview 🎯
+🔍 Project Overview

-This project implements a remote relay control system using MQTT protocol and WebSocket communication:
+IntelliLight Scheduler enables remote automation of a relay switch via a simple, elegant interface:

-- A web interface for setting ON/OFF times
+A user-friendly web dashboard to set lighting schedules

-- A WebSocket server that forwards schedules to MQTT
+A WebSocket server that bridges the frontend with an MQTT broker

-- A Python subscriber that receives schedules and controls Arduino
+A Python-based MQTT subscriber that relays commands to an Arduino device

-- An Arduino sketch that controls a physical relay (LOW = ON, HIGH = OFF)
+An Arduino sketch that toggles the relay to turn a connected light ON or OFF

-## Components 🔧
+🧩 Core Components

-### 1. Web Interface 🌐
+1. 🌐 Web Interface
-- Modern, responsive design using Bootstrap
+Built with Bootstrap for a clean, responsive layout

-- Real-time schedule updates via WebSocket
+Enables real-time scheduling via WebSocket

-- Simple time input fields for ON/OFF scheduling
+Easy-to-use time input for ON/OFF settings

-### 2. WebSocket Server (`websocket_server.py`) 🔄
+2. 🔄 WebSocket Server (websocket_server.py)
-- Handles web client connections
+Manages communication between browser and backend

-- Maintains schedule checking (every 3 seconds)
+Checks for scheduled tasks every 3 seconds

-- Publishes ON/OFF commands to MQTT at scheduled times
+Publishes appropriate MQTT messages at the right time

-### 3. MQTT Subscriber (`subscriber.py`) 📥
+3. 📥 MQTT Subscriber (subscriber.py)
-- Receives commands from MQTT broker
+Listens for MQTT messages

-- Manages serial communication with Arduino
+Communicates with Arduino over a serial connection

-- Provides detailed logging of all operations
+Provides detailed terminal logs for transparency and debugging

-### 4. Arduino Controller (`arduino/relay.ino`) ⚡
+4. ⚡ Arduino Sketch (arduino/relay.ino)
-- Controls physical relay on pin 7
+Handles relay control via digital pin 7

-- LOW = Light ON, HIGH = Light OFF
+Turns ON (LOW) or OFF (HIGH) the connected device

-- Includes debug serial output
+Includes debug output over Serial for monitoring

 ## Setup Requirements 📋